-WASHINGTON, D.C. — Nevada Democrats have learned from the successes of the 2020 election and moved on Wednesday to expand mail voting in the state.
+WASHINGTON, D.C. — Nevada Democrats have learned from the successes of the 2020 election and moved on Wednesday to expand mail-in voting in the state.
 Under a special state of emergency law, all voters were automatically mailed a ballot in the 2020 elections.
 The state saw record voter turnout, with Nevadans able to choose how they felt most comfortable voting in the face of an unprecedented public health crisis.